simmac/minimal_adb_fastboot/README.md

 - 1.1	| 16.11.2014 Script can now be called from everywhere
 - 1.1.1	| 23.11.2014 Name change due to name confict with other adb installer.
 - 1.2	| 10.03.2015 Updated adb and fastboot binaries to platform-tools v22, adjusted script because binaries change without version number incremention.
+- 1.2.1 | 13.03.2015 Improved version check by adding a hash-check to compare installed and delivered bin.

 Installer Package (legacy):
 ------------------